Ethnographic mapping: Triangulation

 When mapping the contents of space in a setting researchers are required to use tools of some sort to gain a relatively close measurement of distance and angles.
-It is common knowledge in ethnography that not every measurement can be accurate, and for that, there is a method called Triangulation that allows researchers to expedite field measurements.
-Triangulation requires measuring distance and angles with approximate precision, and thus creating triangles linked by identifiable features of a setting that network together to determine distances of relative positions of a setting.
+It is common knowledge in ethnography that not every measurement can be accurate, and for that, there is a method called triangulation that allows researchers to expedite field measurements.
+Triangulation requires measuring distance and angles with approximate precision, thus creating triangles linked by identifiable features of a setting that network together to determine distances of relative positions of a setting.

 Mapping organizational structure

 Ethnographic mapping can be used as a tool to visualize organizational structure to indicate inter-organizational relationships and power dynamics.
-This type of mapping is called "Organizational mapping" and displays hierarchal navigation of the people within a specific organization.
+This type of mapping is called organizational mapping and displays hierarchical navigation of the people within a specific organization.
 These maps can be representational, meaning that they show important figures by name, or they can be comprehensive showing the entire organizational structure.

 Processes

-Mapping out how humans do things, is a great tool for ethnographers to understand operations and simulate cognitive processes.
-This type of mapping is called "Process mapping", and the goal is for the ethnographer to help the reader understand complex activities using mapping to aid research and description.
+Mapping out how humans do things is a great tool for ethnographers to understand operations and simulate cognitive processes.
+This type of mapping is called process mapping, and the goal is for the ethnographer to help the reader understand complex activities using mapping to aid research and description.